I Want Friends But Small Talk Drains Me (Autistic burnout)

 My motivation fades fast because the executive function demand is constant—thinking about what they'll say, how they'll react, what I should say next.

-The unpredictability drains most of my spoons.
-That drains most of my spoons, making it even harder to continue talking.
-A 90-minute hangout leaves me at 2 spoons that night and barely 4 spoons the next day—48 hours where I can't even respond to texts.
+The unpredictability drains me fast.
+That drains most of my energy, making it even harder to continue talking.
+A 90-minute hangout leaves me at 2 energy that night and barely 4 energy the next day—48 hours where I can't even respond to texts.
 I'll just continue to scroll right by them and not reply back until several days later.

 Why I Stay Home Instead